 ECSS-E-ST-20_0020170

-No single point failure shall result in the loss of the power system capability to the extent that the minimum mission requirements, in any of its phases, cannot be fulfilled.
+No single failure shall result in the loss of the power subsystem capability to the extent that the minimum mission requirements, in any of its phases, cannot be fulfilled.

 ECSS-E-ST-20_0020171

-For manned missions, no double failure shall result in the loss of the power system capability to the extent that the minimum mission requirements, in any of its phases, cannot be fulfilled.
+For manned missions, no double failure shall result in the loss of the power subsystem capability to the extent that the minimum mission requirements, in any of its phases, cannot be fulfilled.

 ECSS-E-ST-20_0020172

-The following main control features of a power bus shall be completely independent from any control external to the electrical power system, even in case of failure:
+The primary power bus voltage regulation control for a fully regulated bus shall be independent from any control external to the electrical power subsystem.

-Main Bus voltage regulation control for regulated Bus;

-Battery discharge control;

-Control of solar array power, when using Maximum Power Point Trackers (MPPT).

-Main control features do not include parameter settings by the OBC.
+1 Main control features do not include parameter settings by the OBC.

+2 Loss of MPPT control can result in bus overvoltage hence the requirement concerns also MPPT control for regulated bus.

 ECSS-E-ST-20_0020173

-The ultimate switching between main and redundant MPPT circuitry shall be implemented by hardware independent from any on board software.
+The ultimate switching between main and redundant MPPT circuitry, in case of MPPT malfunction, shall be implemented in a way to avoid infinite reconfiguration loops.

+1 Autonomous MPPT can be implemented with redundancy and 2 out of 3 majority voter.”

+2 Ultimate decision to switch over from nominal to redundant MPPT can depend on command from ground.

 ECSS-E-ST-20_0020174

-No single point failure in the spacecraft, including for instance failure of wiring and connectors, shall open or short a main electrical power bus or violate the specified over voltage or under voltage limit requirements.
+No single failure in the spacecraft shall open or short a main electrical power bus or violate the specified over voltage or under voltage limit requirements.

+This includes for example failure of wiring, connectors and relays.

 ECSS-E-ST-20_0020175

-The design shall ensure that under all conditions during the required lifetime, including operation in eclipse with one battery cell failure and one solar array string failed, the main bus voltage remains within nominal tolerances.
+The design shall ensure that under all conditions during the required lifetime, including operation in eclipse with one battery cell failure and one solar array string failed, the primary bus voltage remains within specified performances.

 ECSS-E-ST-20_0020401